NEW YORK (WABC) -- Heavy smoke from wildfires in Canada turned skies into a dull haze Wednesday and impacted flights in the New York City area.

 Reporter Josh Einiger recorded the "surreal scene" as his plane landed at LaGuardia:

 Another issue that could slow down airlines is the working conditions for airline employees on the tarmac.

-On Wednesday American Airlines said, "We are monitoring the situation closely and looking out for the safety of our employees who work outside, and adjusting our schedule where needed."
+United Airlines said, "We are monitoring the situation closely and looking out for the safety of our employees who work outside, and adjusting our schedule where needed."